josh-velasquez/Twijj/README.md

 Open OBS and navigate to settings -> stream
 Navigate to the webapp home page, once your stream is created, click on select settings and copy the Stream URL and Stream Key
-Select the Service to Custom and paste the stream URL to the Server and the Stream Key to the Stream Key Select OK to save changes.
+Select the Service to Custom and paste the stream URL to the Server and the Stream Key to the Stream Key Click Apply and then OK to save changes.